State humanities council executive director bios, by state. A pdf of the bios is attached at the end of this article.

 Virgin Islands Humanities Council

-Rob Vaughan is President of the Virginia Foundation for the Humanities, President of the National Humanities Alliance, and past Chairman of the Federation of State Humanities Councils.
+Rob Vaughan is President of the Virginia Foundation for the Humanities, Treasurer and past President of the National Humanities Alliance, and past Chairman of the Federation of State Humanities Councils.
 He also directs the South Atlantic Humanities Center and teaches at the University of Virginia's Darden Graduate School.
 Among his publications is The Virginia Statute for Religious Freedom: Its Evolution and Consequences in American History (Cambridge) and a forthcoming volume on the South in the American Regional Cultures series (Greenwood).
 Dr. Vaughan received his BA from Washington and Lee University and his MA and PhD in English from the University of Virginia.
 He currently serves on the Boards of the Ash Lawn Opera Festival of which he is President, Virginia's Martin Luther King, Jr. Memorial Commission, and Shenandoah Shakespeare and has served as a judge for the John Dos Passos Prize in American Literature, the Outstanding Faculty Awards in Virginia, and the Carnegie Foundation/CASE Professors of the Year Awards.
 His special interests are poetry and music and his children with whom he enjoys water sports and travel.

 Julie Ziegler became executive director of Humanities Washington in June 2009, having served as the interim director since January 2009.
 An eight-year trustee of Humanities Washington (1998-2004 and 2006-present), Ziegler held a variety of board leadership positions, including chair of the Grants, Development, and Finance Committees in addition to several years on the Executive Committee.
 Ziegler previously held positions with several national companies, primarily in philanthropy, community outreach, and marketing.
 While at Safeco Insurance she managed the national grants program and several grassroots outreach programs.
 Prior to that, she worked as Northwest Regional Manager of the Bank of America Foundation.
 In a volunteer capacity she has worked on behalf of a variety of non-profit organizations such as ArtsFund, Philanthropy Northwest, United Way of King County, Leadership Tomorrow and Powerful Schools.